Poojitha-Laxmi/Sales-Profit-Performance-Dashboard-Excel-/README.md

 Compare sales vs profit across regions and segments Evaluate the impact of discounts on profitability Provide actionable insights for business decision-making

+Dashboard 2:
+Analyze customer contribution to overall sales Identify top and bottom-performing customers Understand customer purchase frequency
+Evaluate the impact of discounts on profitability Provide a clear, interactive view of key business metrics